dlt-hub/dlt/docs/website/docs/general-usage/credentials/advanced.md

 data_source.run(destination="bigquery")
 ```

-`dlt.config` and `dlt.secrets` behave like dictionaries from which you can request a value with any key name. `dlt` will look in all [config providers](setup) - env variables, TOML files, etc. to create these dictionaries.
+`dlt.config` and `dlt.secrets` behave like dictionaries from which you can request a value with any key name. `dlt` will look in all [config providers](setup) - environment variables, TOML files, etc. to create these dictionaries.
 You can also use `dlt.config.get()` or `dlt.secrets.get()` to
-request a value cast to a desired type.
+request a value and cast it to a desired type.
 For example:

 ```py
 credentials = dlt.secrets.get("my_section.gcp_credentials", GcpServiceAccountCredentials)